Chris Brown Strikes Again: Reportedly Punches Photographer At Nightclub

 Billboard had slightly different information, reporting that the photographer was treated on site at the nightclub, and met with the police when they arrived, pressing charges for assault on the spot.

-Billboard reported that they spoke with a partner of the club, who prefered not to release his name, who said that he had personally witnessed the entire incident.
+Billboard reported that they spoke with a partner of the club, who preferred not to release his name, who said that he had personally witnessed the entire incident.

 “I was onstage with him [Chris Brown] and our photographer who was in the DJ booth behind the stage, and he was doing his job taking pictures when [Brown’s] security tried to grab him and then Chris punched him a couple times.”